Cookie Policy

 Teaching Tools

-Still looking for support for students in reading Graphic Biographies?
-This video, Decode a Graphic Biography, is a great tutorial, led by Trevor Getz.
+Still looking for support for students in reading graphic biographies?
+Decode a Graphic Biography External link is a great video tutorial that’s led by Trevor Getz.

 Phibunsongkhram’s leadership in Thailand shows how authoritarianism during the interwar period wasn’t limited to Europe.
 His use of fascist ideas—adapted to local goals—challenges simple definitions and expands our understanding of global authoritarianism.